Ultimate Guide to Tidy Your Home

 photo by @ruxi.photo

+The key to successful tidying is to tidy by category, not by location.
+The five categories of the KonMari Method™ are clothes, books, komono (miscellaneous) and sentimental items.
 There are three important steps that are repeated over and over for each category and characterizes the KonMari Method™.
 Collect.
 Choose.
 Store.

 Let’s get started!

 Clothing is the first category.
-You wear your clothes every day, and in general we know quite well which clothes make us feel happy and in what pieces we don’t feel comfortable.
+You wear your clothes every day, and in general we know quite well which clothes make us feel happy and in what pieces we do not feel comfortable.
 Yet our wardrobes are often full of unworn pieces, clothes that do not fit or items that have simply served their purpose.

 Choose.
 Take each item of clothing in your hands and ask yourself if it sparks joy.
 It can be useful to make a top 5 of your favorite pieces.
 You can now compare every other item of clothing with these favorites.
 Also feel how your body responds to the fabric and color.
 Some pieces may have sentimental value and special memories.
 Make a conscious choice and keep with confidence or let go with gratitude.
+If you are not sure if something sparks joy, you can try on some pieces.

 photo by @simplyserene.ch

 Choose.
 The danger now is that you are start browsing and reading your books.
-Don't do this, it will cloud your judgment, overwhelm you and you will lose focus.
+Do not do this, it will cloud your judgment, overwhelm you and you will lose focus.
 Hold each book and ask yourself if it makes you happy.
 Did you read it?
 If not, do you think you ever will?
 Would you buy it again?
 Think carefully about which books add value to your ideal lifestyle?

 photo by @jenniferscholl.ceramics